bowmanmc/qb001-hello_d3/src/qb001-HelloD3/lesson01-Hello_D3.md

 [http://codepen.io/QuickBits/pen/BpqXPJ](http://codepen.io/QuickBits/pen/BpqXPJ)
 and take a look.
 I’ve set up an HTML page here with a heading saying “Hello D3”.
-There's also an empty div after the heading with the id of “message”.
+There's also an empty div after the heading with the id set to “message”.
-This pen has the D3 library already loaded into it so we're ready to rock.
+This pen has the D3 library already loaded into it, so we're ready to rock.

 In the JavaScript (JS) editor, add the following line of code: